-Public safety is the top priority of the City of Madison.
-We are committed to providing residents and visitors a safe winter driving experience while protecting our environment through the responsible use of deicing chemicals and abrasives.
+Public safety is the top priority of the City of Madison's snow and ice policy.
+We are committed to providing residents and visitors a safe winter travel experience while protecting our environment through the responsible use of deicing chemicals and abrasives.

 We are committed to making sure our bus routes are open so residents can take advantage of mass transit during winter.
 We also strive to clear City sidewalks and bike paths in a timely manner.

 As an effort to protect groundwater and our lakes the City of Madison limits the amount of salt that is applied to its streets.
 Only main arterials, thoroughfares, main connector streets, Madison Metro bus routes, streets surrounding hospitals and schools and major hills and curves are salted.
 All other City of Madison streets receive sand to act as an abrasive on hills, intersections and curves.

 Q: What streets are plowed whenever it snows?

 A: For any snow event, our number one goal is to keep designated salt routes in good winter driving condition.
 Salt routes are bus routes, primary streets, arterial roadways and streets to and from hospitals and schools.
 These are the streets on which we apply salt and we send crews to work on these routes whenever it snows.

 Slippery spots on residential streets will be sanded as needed.
 City owned sidewalks and priority crosswalks are cleared as needed during regular working hours.